kayx23/trakydeng.ca/content/projects/2021-01-24--indeed-scraper.md

 ## ❗ Disclaimer
-Please note that this was an interest project to learn more about web scraping and anti-scraping mechanisms on job boards.
-I will not be held responsible for any violation caused by the direct/indirect use of my scripts.
+Please note that this was a hobby project to learn more about web scraping and anti-scraping mechanisms on job boards.
+I am not held responsible for any violation resulted from the direct/indirect use of my scripts or information presented here.

 ## Overview
 <p style="margin-bottom:0">